The Museum is closed for the season.

-Children under 5 are FREE when accompanied by a paying adult.
+Kids under 5 are FREE when accompanied by a paying adult.
 Members are always FREE!
+Museums for All participating museum.

-Stroll the pathways of our beautiful Legacy Gardens and find yourself surrounded by beautiful landscaping, water-features and flower gardens.
+Stroll the pathways of our Legacy Gardens and find yourself surrounded by beautiful landscaping, water-features and flower beds.

 Each June they would arrive via the Great Northern and Minneapolis, St. Paul and Sault Ste.
 Marie Railroads, bringing trunks filled with silks and linens, formal dinner wear and European hats.
 See how these affluent early visitors summered in grandeur.